tonetechnician/naudiodon/README.md

 Note: This is a server side library.
 It is not intended as a means to play and record audio via a browser.

+## Changes in this fork
+This fork attempts to incorporate ASIO playback as per issue [#28](https://github.com/Streampunk/naudiodon/issues/28)

+In particular, it attempts to integrate the ASIO driver as seamlessly as possible.
+It also provides ASIO specific functions that may be used to gain more information about the channel layout and arrangements.
+The specific changes are given in below:

+1. ASIO drivers are able to be seen within the .getDevices() functions.
+2. The ASIO Host API is able to be seen in .getHostAPIs()
+3. The ASIO driver implements new function .getAvailableBufferSizes()
+4. The ASIO driver implements new function .showControlPanel()
+5. The ASIO driver implements new function .getInputChannelNames()
+6. The ASIO driver implements new function .getOutputChannelNames()
+7. The ASIO driver implements new function .setStreamSampleRate()

+This document will be updated as changes are implemented.

 ## Installation

 Install [Node.js](http://nodejs.org/) for your platform and make sure that node is able to build native modules with [node-gyp](https://github.com/nodejs/node-gyp).
 This software has been developed against the long term stable (LTS) release.
 For ease of installation with other node packages, this package includes a copy of the dependent PortAudio library and so has no prerequisites.